 Vera’s Center on Sentencing and Corrections is working with two very different counties to help create pretrial services programs that are rooted in sound, research-based practices.
-Los Angeles and New Orleans are facing a problem common to counties across the country: too many people occupying expensive jail beds because they cannot post bail or a money bond.

 Consult the following resources to help you gauge the costs and benefits of pretrial detention and pretrial release options.

 Roger Bowles and Mark Cohen.
 Pre-Trial Detention: A Cost-Benefit Approach.
 New York: Open Society Justice Institute, 2008.

 Refer to this methodological study for a comprehensive list of costs and benefits to consider in a CBA of pretrial release.